The Royal Family of Norway is one of the world’s most unique monarchies – and we’re here to bring you all of the royal reasons why.

-The Royal Family, on the other hand, denotes, basically, all Norwegian royalty: this includes the queen or king’s children and their spouses, the queen or king’s grandchildren and their spouses, and the queen or king’s siblings and their spouses.
+The Royal Family, on the other hand, denotes, basically, all Norwegian royalty: this includes the queen’s and king’s children and their spouses, the queen’s and king’s grandchildren and their spouses, and the queen’s and king’s siblings and their spouses.

 His Majesty King Harald V